Who doesn’t love the red and white striped peppermint-flavored candy sticks?

 In 1882, candy canes were first hung on Christmas trees.

 The red and white striped candy canes were first made around 1900.

 In 1921, Brasher O. Westerfield invented a machine that could automatically make candy canes.
 Before this each cane was made by hand.

 Over 1.7 billion candy canes are made each year around the world.

-- The traditional flavour for candy canes are peppermint, however, it is also made in a variety of other flavors and colours.
+The traditional flavor for candy canes are peppermint, however, it is also made in a variety of other flavors and colors.